 - EDUCATION: We work very hard to give you a meaningful education.
 While you are with Silver Lining Tours, you will enjoy a unique opportunity to learn from us.
 You will have plenty of time to learn about the formation, structure and dynamics of severe thunderstorms, tornadoes and other interesting weather phenomena in terms you can understand.
-We try to teach (time permitting) at Weather 101 class at the start of each tour to help you gain a better understanding of severe weather.
+We try to teach (time permitting) a Weather 101 class at the start of each tour to help you gain a better understanding of severe weather.
+We also have a copyrighted workbook we give each guest to help you with your understanding of how weather “works”.
 You will enjoy the advantage of gaining insight while you are watching the atmosphere in motion.
 We feel strongly that if you come to our tours with a genuine interest in increasing your understanding of the atmosphere, you will walk away feeling like you have really learned something!
 We pledge to work tirelessly at increasing your knowledge about severe thunderstorms, storm chasing, forecasting and weather.
 We will answer all of your questions to the best of our ability.

 - ADDITIONAL PERKS : Each participant will receive a complete professional-quality dvd of the tour highlights from all of that year’s tours and a Silver Lining Tours t-shirt.
 It is emphasized that the quality of our highlights dvd has become quite excellent due to the efforts of SLT co-owner Roger Hill, who is also a world-class professional videographer.
 This is yet another advantage of taking your storm chasing adventure vacation with Silver Lining Tours!

 PLEASE read the Frequently Asked Questions section of this web site for more information about our price structure, philosophy and more!